-$$\mathbf{J} = \sigma \mathbf{E}.\tag{2.38}$$
+$$\mathbf{J} = \sigma \mathbf{E}.\tag{2.45}$$

-The current density has units of A/m and the conductivity has units of S/m.
+The current density has units of $A/m^2$ and the conductivity has units of S/m.

-If charge is building up or decaying in a particular region, the divergence of the current density must be non-zero.
-If the divergence is zero, that implies as much current leaves a point as enters it and there is no build-up or decay of charge.
+If charge is increasing or decreasing in a particular region, the divergence of the current density must be non-zero.
+If the divergence is zero, that implies as much current leaves a point as enters it and there is no build-up or diminution of charge.
 This can be stated as

-$$\nabla \cdot \mathbf{J} = -\frac{\partial \rho_v}{\partial t}.\tag{2.39}$$
+$$\nabla \cdot \mathbf{J} = -\frac{\partial \rho_v}{\partial t}.$$ (2.46)

 If the divergence is positive, the charge density must be decreasing with time (so the negative sign will bring the two into agreement).
-This equation is a statement of charge conservation.
+This equation is a statement of charge conservation also known as the continuity equation.

 Perfect electric conductors (PECs) are materials where it is assumed that the conductivity approaches infinity.
 If the fields were non-zero in a PEC, that would imply the current was infinite.
 Since infinite currents are not allowed, the fields inside a PEC are required to be zero.
-This subsequently requires that the tangential electric field at the surface of a PEC is zero (since tangential fields are continuous across an interface and the fields inside the PEC are zero).
-Correspondingly, the normal component of the electric flux density D at the surface of a PEC must equal the charge density at the surface of the PEC.
+This subsequently requires that the tangential electric field at the surface of a PEC is zero (since tangential fields are continuous across an interface, as dictated by (2.44), and the fields inside the PEC are zero).
+Correspondingly, as dictated by (2.42), the normal component of the electric flux density D at the surface of a PEC must equal the charge density at the surface of the PEC.
 Since the fields inside a PEC are zero, all points of the PEC must be at the same potential.